Uterine fibroids: Symptoms, diagnosis, and prevention

 • Endometrial ablation – A procedure that destroys a thin layer of the uterine lining, while reducing menstrual bleeding to normal levels.
 Side-effects may include cramping and frequent urination.

 • Myomectomy – Unlike a hysterectomy, a myomectomy removes the symptom-causing fibroids and leaves the uterus intact.
 Myomectomy is the preferred choice for women who still plan to have children.
 Depending on your specifics, the doctor may either recommend a hysteroscopic or an abdominal myomectomy.
 Abdominal myomectomy accesses the fibroids through small incisions in the abdomen, while in a hysteroscopic myomectomy, the surgeon removes them by inserting a hysteroscope into the uterine cavity through the vagina and cervix.
-While myomectomy is often a safe, low-risk procedure, rare cases of complications in myomectomy can result in a need for a hysterectomy.
+While myomectomy is often a safe, low-risk procedure, rare cases of complications in this type of surgery can result in a need for a hysterectomy.

 Fibroid misdiagnosis & other growths to be aware of